hammadkabir/TestingServerConnectivity/README.md

-# TestingServerConnectivity
+# WebMonitor
-An Application for periodically checking connectivity/content of Web Servers
+An Python application aimed to read a list of URLs from configuration file, and report connectivity status of the webservers.

 # Instructions
 python3 main.py config.json